Onega Ulanova: Career

 While attending Louisiana Tech together, Dolgan and Ulanova began considering ways to expand their engineering expertise while learning business skills.
-In 2013, Ulanova assisted Dolgan in founding a student organization, the LA New Product Development Team (LA NPDT).
+In 2013, Ulanova and Dolgan established What's Up Ruston?, an informational web resource connecting students with opportunities in the region, which was recognized by Louisiana Tech's New Venture Championship program.
+That same year, Ulanova assisted Dolgan in founding a student organization, the LA New Product Development Team (LA NPDT).
 This group focused on actualizing product designs based on research conducted by University students and faculty; participation by alumni was also welcomed.
 Within several months, the organization gained the support of the Louisiana business community, with startups requesting prototyping services for their products.
 After Ulanova and Dolgan graduated in 2013 and 2014, respectively, they sought to transform the student organization into a full company.
 Needing to secure funds and experience to accomplish this, the couple moved to Bossier City, Louisiana to seek work.
-Ulanova joined the American Petroleum Institute as the organization's youngest female lead quality management system auditor; connections she built with the organization would later help in the launch of her energy services marketing firm OKGlobal.
+Ulanova joined the American Petroleum Institute as the organization's youngest female lead quality management system auditor; the position led her to conduct over one hundred facility audits in six countries during the two years she spent with the organization.
+Connections she built while working with the Institute would later help in the launch of her energy services marketing firm OKGlobal.
 By 2016, Dolgan and Ulanova had saved enough money to quit their jobs and launch LA NPDT as a company, opening their first office in the Shreveport–Bossier City metropolitan area with a team of 30 developers; Dolgan served as the CEO, while Ulanova served as managing partner.
-Rather than specializing in a single field, the company sought to work with a large number of diverse clients, gaining experience prototyping and designing products ranging from medical devices to energy industry tools to sex toys.
+Rather than specializing in a single field, the company sought to work with a large number of diverse clients, gaining experience prototyping and designing over 600 products ranging from medical devices to energy industry tools to sex toys.
 The company was the first and only product design firm in the Shreveport–Bossier area.